koki-asami/scenario-generator/README.md

-# cenario-generator
+# scenario-generator

-This repository is an implementation of cenario-generator algorithms.
+This repository is an implementation of scenario-generator algorithms.

 ## 1. Clone